ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 When DNS answers change while a Connection Attempt Delay timer is running, the client MAY reschedule the timer.
-While a DNS update alone does not justify rescheduling the timer, if at least one connection attempt started before the DNS update has not made progress, the client MAY treat this as a signal that the previous addresses may no longer be viable and fire the timer sooner to start a connection attempt to the next address in the updated list, subject to the Minimum Connection Attempt Delay.
+While a DNS update alone does not justify rescheduling the timer, if at least one connection attempt started before the DNS update has not made progress within an expected time window, the client MAY treat this as a signal that the previous addresses may no longer be viable and fire the timer sooner to start a connection attempt to the next address in the updated list, subject to the Minimum Connection Attempt Delay.